Lommix/bevy_enoki/README.md

 ## Overview

-The Enoki particle system is a CPU calculate particle system, that uses GPU Instancing and works well with `wasm`.
-It provides a `material trait` that lets you easily implement your own fragment shader for all your VFX needs.
+The Enoki particle system is a CPU calculate particle system, that uses GPU Instancing and works well in `wasm` and mobile.
+You have access to a `Material Trait` which let's you implement your own fragment shaders on top.
+Resulting in a powerful tool to build any modern VFX effect.

 Additionally, spawner configuration are provided via `ron` files, which can be hot reloaded.
 The default material allows not only for custom textures, but also sprite sheet animations over the particle lifetime.

-🚧 This Plugin just released and is still under heavy development.
-The particle behavior is very basic and performance could be better.
-Expect rapid change.
-Planned is orbital velocity, attractors and simple physics.
-When 2d is fleshed out and the best it can be, 3d might happen.

 ## Compatibility